Trade Planner Calculator

 Common Mistakes This Calculator Helps Avoid

-The trade planner calculator will help you avoid pitfalls.
-As Tradingoid, we identify a number of common planning pitfalls, including trading without a stop, using the same lot size for every setup, ignoring spread and fees, setting targets that are too close to the entry, and risking more after a losing streak.
+The trade planner calculator helps you avoid the most common mistakes traders make before entering a position.
+These include trading without a defined stop, using the same lot size for every setup regardless of stop distance, ignoring spread and fees, setting targets too close to the entry, and increasing risk after a losing streak.

 Who Should Use This Trading Risk Tool